wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/EnablingFTPAccess.md

 when the updates to the webroot have been made:

 >     usermod -L ftp_46732

+# Tighten up the firewall that you opened up earlier

 >     ufw status numbered
 >     ufw delete <rule_no>